nymtech/sphinx-bench/README.md

 scripts/bench.sh
 ```

-This will attempt to create 100000 Sphinx packets.
 The Linux [perf](https://perf.wiki.kernel.org/index.php/Main_Page) utility will then output data about time spent, and the [FlameGraph](https://github.com/brendangregg/FlameGraph) stack trace visualizer will give you a graphical analysis of time spent in the different parts of the program stack.

 `firefox output/pretty-graph.svg` shows the output visually in your browser.
 Click through different aspects of the flamegraph to see time taken within each part of the call stack.
 You'll want to click into the `sphinx-bench` part of the graph to disregard startup and shutdown time.